Visteon, Delphi plan deeper cuts as Europe demand sinks

 Visteon would make cuts in Europe and close plants around the world, including one in the Philippines this quarter, Tim Leuliette, who took over as Visteon chief executive just over a month ago, said on a conference call.

-"There is more we can and must do," Leuliette said in a statement, as the company reported third-quarter revenue slid 15 percent.
+"There is more we can and must do," he said in a statement, as the company reported third-quarter revenue slid 15 percent.

 Ford, which still accounts for almost a third of Visteon's sales, last week unleashed a new round of job cuts and plant closures in Europe in a bid to halt regional losses that the automaker now expects to top $3 billion over two years.